corespring/corespring-api/README.md

 ENV_IAR_URL_VALID_IN_HOURS - set it to the number of hours a url should remain valid - default is 24
 ENV_IAR_ADD_VERSION_AS_QUERY_PARAM - set it to true to add the app version to the url - default is true

-**Note:** Setting the Private Key via the heroku webapp sometimes doesn't seem to work.
-You can use
+**Note:** Setting the Private Key via the heroku webapp doesn't seem to work.
+In a shell you can use

     heroku config:add ENV_IAR_PRIVATE_KEY="[paste the key here]" --app [the app name]

-**Note 2:** The private key that is used on branch-two is compromised, because it is used in a test (bootstrap.MainTest)  and committed to github.
-Don't use it for a production system.

-**Note 3:** In corespring-api/bin/shell.scripts/add-item-asset-resolver-vars you can find a script to setup all vars at once.
+**Note 2:** In corespring-api/bin/shell.scripts/add-item-asset-resolver-vars you can find a script to setup all vars at once.
 Remember not to commit any secrets.

+#### Testing
+* Create a new item, add an image to it and save it.
+* Take note of the itemId
+* Open the item in [your server]/items/[your itemId]/sample-launch-code

+#### Troubleshooting
+Let's say you have everything set-up to sign urls
+If the image is not shown or you are forbidden to access it
+* Set ENV_IAR_SIGN_URLS to false
+* Set restrict viewer access = no in the behaviour tab of your distribution
+* When the distribution is finished with deployment, you can test again

+If you still cannot access the image, your distribution might not have the right to access the s3 bucket.
+* Open the origin tab and edit your distribution.
+* Select the correct Origin Access Identity in the "Your Identities" drop down.
+* Select "Yes, Update Bucket Policy" for Grant Read Permissions on Bucket
+* When the distribution is finished with deployment, you can test again

+Still cannot access?
+* Open the origin tab and have a look at the column named Origin Access Identity, eg. origin-access-identity/cloudfront/E3V4529M09EC7F
+* Go to the s3 bucket and open the properties/permissions/edit bucket policy
+* Verify that the origin access identity in there has the same id

+Works now with signUrl=false
+* Go back to deployment step 4 "Restrict viewer access"
+* Set ENV_IAR_SIGN_URLS to true
+* When the distribution is finished with deployment, you can test again

 #### Deactivation
-If you want to deactivate the item asset resolver, so that the app works like it did before:
-1. Remove the domain setting ENV_IAR_CDN_DOMAIN
+If you cannot get it to work or you want to disable the resolver for other reasons:
-2. Set  signUrls to false ENV_IAR_CDN_SIGN_URLS = false
+2. Set enabled to false ENV_IAR_ENABLED = false

 #### Don't sign
-If you want to use the CDN for item assets but don't want to restrict access, set signUrls to false, ENV_IAR_CDN_SIGN_URLS = false.
+If you want to use the CDN for item assets but don't want to restrict access, set signUrls to false, ENV_IAR_SIGN_URLS = false.
 Make sure that the in the Cloudfront Behaviour tab "restrict viewer access = no" is choosen.

 ## New Relic